wds4/tribal-tapestry/tapestrySummary/README.md

 The relationship between the concept graph and the grapevine can be summarized by noting that the concept graph is used to formulate a question, and the grapevine is used to answer it.
 For example: if Alice wants her web of trust to rank the local coffee shops from best to worst, she would begin by creating a concept called Coffee Shop and fleshing it out with all of the coffee shops in town.
 By grouping them into one concept, she can proceed with an apples-to-apples comparison.

+This section is incoplete.
+For a demonstration of the concept graph and the grapevine in action, see [this example](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/exampleListCuration.md).

 # References

 See my other repository, [DCoSL: decentralized curation of simple lists](https://github.com/wds4/DCoSL/tree/main), which is an attempt to build a protocol to implement the Tapestry model for use with decentralized social media, such as nostr.
 Application of the Tapestry model to the brain has been moved to this repository, the [Tribal Tapestry](https://github.com/wds4/tribal-tapestry).
 See, in particular, the [DCoSL glossary](https://github.com/wds4/DCoSL/tree/main/glossary) and the [tribal tapestry glossary](https://github.com/wds4/tribal-tapestry/tree/main/glossary).